VishnuMurali08/aws-data-engineering-pipeline/README.md

 ## Automation with AWS Lambda
 #### 1.Trigger Glue Jobs
-Activates on updates in S3 buckets.
+Automates the triggering of AWS Glue ETL jobs when new data arrives or updates occur in designated S3 buckets.
 #### 2.Trigger BERT Endpoint
-Runs when new data is available for analysis.
+Automatically invokes the AWS SageMaker hosted BERT sentiment analysis model when new cleaned data files are detected in the combined-clean S3 bucket.
 #### 3.QuickSight Data Refresh
-Updates the dashboard upon new output generation.
+Refreshes the AWS QuickSight dashboard automatically whenever new sentiment analysis results are uploaded to the output-clean S3 bucket.

 ## Dashboard
 Explanation of the dashboard components and insights provided by the visualizations.